-Offline community is not about one event, its about creating several events so that people can build upon the ideas and get to know the people they meet regularly.
-You don’t build a house with one brick, you need several bricks added to one another over time in order build a trust and a solid community.
-Create an online space for theme to share ideas online too, through a Facebook or LinkedIn group.
+Offline community is not about one event, it’s about creating several events so that people can build upon the ideas and get to know the people they meet regularly.
+You don’t build a house with one brick, you need several bricks added to one another over time in order to build trust and a solid community.
+Create an online space for themes to share ideas online too, through a Facebook or LinkedIn group.
 These groups will also act as a way for people to communicate and meet pre-event.

 Share the love (and the workload)

-With many events some organisers feel there is a prestige or exclusivity in being to sole host.
+With many events, some organisers feel there is a prestige or exclusivity in being to sole host.
 It provides an opportunity to build their brand and create some social capital.
 In order for events to be sustainable though you must acknowledge the time it will take, and share the workload.
-Events solely build around one individual will never be well attended, as potential attendees are put off by what seems to be a very sales event.
-Diversity in event organisers not only shares the workload, they bring new ideas to the table.
-Events work well when collaboration is utilised among event organisers with a shared mindset and intention.
+Events solely built around one individual will never be well attended, as potential attendees are put off by what seems to be a very sales event.
+Diversity in event organizers not only shares the workload, but they bring new ideas to the table.
+Events work well when collaboration is utilized among event organizers with a shared mindset and intention.
 Through new ideas and a shared mindset offline communities will grow and continue to add value to the audiences.

 Remember not everyone will get it

-Within any community or event there are always going to be people that simply don’t get it.
+Within any community or event, there are always going to be people who simply don’t get it.
 They won’t understand why you would network outside your industry, or why they need to learn about storytelling.
 Don’t be disheartened.
 You’re creating events for your tribe, not the whole tribe.
 If you receive criticism from people who don’t get it, know you’re doing something right.

 Offline, in-real-life communities can add a real and quality addition to your marketing, but they need to be designed with the right intention and with consistent execution.